radiantlogic-v8/documentation-new/documentation/connector-properties-guide/kafka-consumer.md

 1. Click OK to acknowledge the alert that your virtual tree has been created.

-If you’re configuring Global Sync to act as both a consumer and producer with Kafka, you need a separate mounted view with the appropriate schema.
+If you’re configuring synchronization to act as both a consumer and producer with Kafka, you need a separate mounted view with the appropriate schema.

-## Configuring Global Sync as a Kafka Consumer
+## Configuring Synchronization as a Kafka Consumer

 1. In the Main Control Panel, navigate to the Synchronization tab.